 This type of finishing process deals with more ‘covering’ of the surface of skin or hide.
 In this instance, layering of some polymers and pigments are added to the translucent layer.
 This would be a less natural option than the other two options but the grain of the hide is still quite visible.
 The price is thus much lower than the previous two although the quality will remain high enough to justify the price-point.

 Also known as Protected Leather, this type of leather has pigment particles that completely transform the leather surface, giving it an opaque finish.
 It is therefore due to this type of finishing that the natural grain or pores are practically invisible.
-On the up side, this type of finish does offer great durability.
+On the upside, this type of finish does offer great durability.
 A good choice for those who are willing to compromise on the natural look and feel of leather.

 Advantages of Aniline Leather

 Going by its natural look and feel, Aniline Leather also carries a luxurious element that makes it one of the best leather materials to work with.
-Echoing this point, it further maintains its surface pores, blemishes or unique scars that creates diversity among other Aniline Leather pieces.
-Furthermore, over time; a unique patina develops that enhances the beauty of this leather type of finish.
+Echoing this point, it further maintains its surface pores, blemishes or unique scars that create diversity among other Aniline Leather pieces.
+Furthermore, over time; a unique leather patina develops that enhances the beauty of this leather type of finish.
 Lastly, only the best hides and skins can be used to get the best results which collectively fuel the advantages of Aniline Leather.

 Disadvantages of Aniline Leather